-Inmates will ordinarily be given an initial hearing within five (5) work days after the incident report is issued, excluding the day it was issued, weekends, and holidays.
-The Warden must approve, in writing, the any extension over five (5) days.
-The inmate is entitled to be present at the initial hearing and may make statements and present documentary evidence.
-The UDC must give its decision in writing to the inmate by the close of the next work day.
-The UDC may make findings on Moderate and Low severity offenses.
-The UDC will automatically refer Greatest and High severity offenses to the DHO for final disposition.
+Inmates must ordinarily be given an initial hearing within five (5) workdays of the time staff became aware of the inmates involvement in the incident (excluding the day staff became aware of the incident, weekends, and holidays).
+You are entitled to be present at the initial hearing.
+You may make statements or present documentary evidence on your behalf.
+The UDC must present its decision in writing to you by the close of business the next workday.
+The UDC may extend the time limits of these procedures for good cause and advise you of the delay.
+The Warden must approve any extension over five (5) days, and you will be provided with written reasons for the extension.
+The UDC will either make final disposition of the incident or refer it to the Discipline Hearing Officer (DHO) for final disposition.